VivienCPNV/AWA1/README.md

 will connect to said IRC through a websocket and will handle the communication with the server.

 ### Animations
-In order for this project to make sense in the AWA1 module context, this chat, will make heavy use of animations, svg effects, text effects, and the like.
+For this project to make sense in the AWA1 module context, this chat, will make heavy use of animations, svg effects, text effects, and the like.

 ## Running the project